Temitopeade23/Temitope-Adeniyi-Gbadamosi/README.md

 1. **[Git Installation Script](https://github.com/Temitopeade23/bash-scripting-projects/tree/main)**
    - Automates the installation of Git on Linux and macOS, detecting the operating system and package manager.

+2. **[More Projects Coming Soon...]**

+## GOVERNANCE RISK AND COMPLIANCE Projects
-2. ### Risk Assessment for a Hypothetical FinTech Startup
+1. ### Risk Assessment for a FinTech Startup

 **Problem:**
-A fictional FinTech startup required a comprehensive risk assessment to identify vulnerabilities and ensure the development of a robust Information Security Management System (ISMS) as part of ISO 27001 implementation.
+A FinTech startup required a comprehensive risk assessment to identify vulnerabilities and ensure the development of a robust Information Security Management System (ISMS) as part of ISO 27001 implementation.

 **Action:**
 - Conducted an asset-based risk assessment, analyzing threats and vulnerabilities specific to the FinTech industry.